 We would round up or leave behind smaller Baht and coins as a tip for waiters and taxi drivers.
 Unsure of the expectation, we also tipped our guides at the end of our tours.

 Be cautious of street food.

-The streets of Bangkok are lined with carts of steaming noodles, fried insects, sizzling spring rolls, slices of fruit, and stray cats.
+The streets of Bangkok were lined with carts of steaming noodles, fried insects, sizzling spring rolls, slices of fruit, and stray cats.
 We noticed a lot of flies, lurking cats, and unsavory looking carts upon closer inspection.
 We love to eat like locals, but always use our best judgment.
-We only eat from a stand that is clean, fruit that hasn’t been peeled, food that is cooked in front of us, and stay away from meat.
-And, don’t drink the water.
+We only eat from stands that are clean, unpeeled fruit, food prepared and cooked in front of us, and avoid meat.
+Don’t drink the water.

 Get an early start to avoid the worst traffic.